KO81/load-scripts-with-strict-script-src-attribute-CSP/README.md

 enjoy, and have a great day everyone.

-TschÜs, have fun and keep calm and be healthy.
+TschÜs, have fun and keep calm and stay healthy.